Menu Close

 Brain Changes

 Drug and alcohol use changes the brain.
 These substances cause the release of dopamine, which creates pleasurable feelings.
-Over time, the brain starts to expect these substances to feel normal.
+Over time, the brain stops producing its own dopamine and expects these substances to feel normal.

 Tolerance Increases